 Arkansas statutes allow each local district the right to determine the depositories in which to deposit district funds and the amounts and type of investments in which to invest District funds, provided however, that investments are limited specifically to bonds or notes of the United States of America, general obligation bonds of the State of Arkansas or bank certificates of deposit.
-At June 30, 2022, the District's cash consisted of demand deposits at two local depository banks.
+At June 30, 2022, the District's cash consisted of demand deposits and certificates of deposit at two local depository banks.
+The District's investments consisted solely of certificates of deposit.